NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

 ## Experimental Setup
 The model wasn't trained on the entire dataset due to hardware limitations.
 We took 30,000 samples out of the dataset.
 We didn’t settle on these values arbitrarily but rather after extensive experimentation with various learning rates, batch sizes, and epoch counts.
-We conducted a thorough grid-style search:
  * Batch sizes: 8, 16, and 32 — to evaluate how gradient noise and update frequency affected convergence.
  * Learning rates: from 1e-5, 5e-5, 1e-4, up to 1e-3 aiming to balance speed of learning with stability.
  * Epoch counts: we trained for 15, 20, 25, and 30 epochs across configurations to study both underfitting and overfitting behaviors.